codetalkio/codethoughts.io/posts/2018-02-07-Mobile-Haskell.md

 A bunch of tools are needed, so we will set these up first.
 You might have some of these, but I will go through them anyways, for good measure.
 The steps will assume that we are on macOS for some parts, but it should not be part to adapt these to your system (all steps using `brew`).

-If you don't have [stack](https://docs.haskellstack.org/en/stable/README/) installed already, set it up with,
+If you don't have [stack](https://docs.haskellstack.org/en/stable/README/){target="_blank" rel="noopener noreferrer"} installed already, set it up with,

 ```bash
 $ curl -sSL https://get.haskellstack.org/ | sh